 Popular Career Options

-Graduates from B.A. in Media Arts programs may find entry-level careers in television or filmmaking, or in new media, such as multimedia, web or videogame related professions.
+Graduates from bachelor's programs in media arts may find entry-level careers in television or filmmaking, or in new media, such as multimedia, web or videogame related professions.
 Individuals may pursue positions as:

 - Graphic designers